What’s the one nutrient a dog simply cannot live long without?

 So, follow these recommendations to ensure your dog stays adequately (and safely) hydrated at all times…

-4. Keep dog bowls as clean as you keep your own dishware
+- Keep water bowls as clean as you keep your own dishware

-By the way, Patti and I regularly place Bailey’s food and water bowls in the dishwasher for a thorough scrubbing.
-They come out sparkling clean… and ready to serve up a nutritious diet.
+By the way, we regularly place Bailey’s and Molly’s food and water bowls in the dishwasher for a thorough scrubbing.
+They come out sparkling clean and ready to serve up a nutritious diet.